AlanFernandes8/AlanFernandes8/README.md

 ## About Me

-- 🎓 **Education**: Currently pursuing a Bachelor of Engineering degree in Computer Engineering from the University of Mumbai
+- 🎓 **Education**: Currently pursuing a Bachelor of Engineering degree in Computer Engineering at Don Bosco Institute of Technology
 - 📊 **Data Analyst**: I love working with data to uncover insights and tell stories through visualizations.
 - 🌱 **Currently Learning**: Advanced data visualization techniques, machine learning, and big data analytics.
 - 💼 **Looking for Opportunities**: I am open to job opportunities where I can contribute, learn, and grow.
 If you know of any suitable roles, please feel free to reach out.